 - MSB holds the Magdalena borates and La Ventana lithium concessions. - MIT holds the Carlos, Carlos I, Carlos II and Carlos III borates concessions. - Mexilit holds the El Sauz, El Sauz 1, El Sauz 2, Fleur, and Fleur 1 lithium concessions.
 Cadence owns 30% of this company. - Megalit holds the Buenavista, and San Gabriel lithium concessions, and will also hold the Megalit concession.
-Cadence owns 30% of this company. - Deutsche Lithium holds the Zinnwald Project, of which the Company owns 50%.
+Cadence owns 30% of this company. - OLB provides staffing services to the Company's operating subsidiaries. - Deutsche Lithium holds the Zinnwald Project, of which the Company owns 50%. - Zinnwald Lithium is a UK registered dormant company.